ClaudioNoggueira/ClaudioNoggueira/README.md

 Hi 👋 My name is Claudio Vinicius Nogueira
 ==========================================

-Web Developer, Backend focused
+Back-end Developer
 -------------------------------------

 My first contact with system development was in a technical computer course in 2017, since then I've been passionate about the area.
-I started studying Java and C# and recently I've been focusing more on learning frontend development.
+I started studying Java and C# and recently I've been focusing more on learning front-end development.

 <span>You can find my portfolio at: </span>
 <a href="https://portfolio-claudionogueira.netlify.app/" target="_blank">